fengalin/media-toc/README.md

 # media-toc [![Build Status](https://travis-ci.org/fengalin/media-toc.svg?branch=master)](https://travis-ci.org/fengalin/media-toc) [![Build status](https://ci.appveyor.com/api/projects/status/eu9p6ggcflj89h3v?svg=true)](https://ci.appveyor.com/project/fengalin/media-toc)
 media-toc is an application to build a table of contents from a media file or to split a media file into chapters.
-It is primarily developped in Rust on Linux, it can be built on Windows and should also work on MacOS.
+It is primarily developed in Rust on Linux, it can be built on Windows and should also work on MacOS.

-media-tOC is not fonctional yet, see the [Status section](#status) below.
+media-toc is not functional yet, see the [Status section](#status) below.
 Of course, you can contribute to the project if you find it interesting.

 ## <a name='status'></a>Status
 At the moment, **media-toc** can:
-- Open a media file: display metadata from the media, the cover image, the first video frame, the chapters list and marks at the begining of each chapter on the timeline.
+- Open a media file: display metadata from the media, the cover image, the first video frame, the chapters list and marks at the beginning of each chapter on the timeline.
 - Play/Pause the audio and video, draw the audio waveform and select current chapter in the list while playing.